dekimir/RamFuzz/README.md

 ## How to Build the Code Generator

+1. **Get Clang:** the RamFuzz code genertor is a Clang tool, so first get and build Clang using [these instructions](http://clang.llvm.org/get_started.html).
+RamFuzz is known to work with Clang/LLVM version 3.8.1.

-RamFuzz source is intended to go under `clang/tools/extra` and build from there, as described in [this](http://clang.llvm.org/docs/LibASTMatchersTutorial.html#step-1-create-a-clangtool) clang tutorial (see "Step 1: Create a ClangTool").
+2. **Drop RamFuzz into Clang:** RamFuzz source is intended to go under `clang/tools/extra` and build from there (as described in [this](http://clang.llvm.org/docs/LibASTMatchersTutorial.html#step-1-create-a-clangtool) Clang tutorial).
 Drop the top-level RamFuzz directory into `clang/tools/extra` and add it (using `add_subdirectory`) to `clang/tools/extra/CMakeLists.txt`.

-After that, the standard llvm build procedure should produce a `bin/ramfuzz` executable.
+3. **Rebuild Clang:** Now the standard LLVM build procedure should produce a `bin/ramfuzz` executable.

-There are some end-to-end tests in the [`test`](test) directory -- see [`test.py`](test/test.py) there.
+4. **Run Tests:** There are some end-to-end tests in the [`test`](test) directory -- see [`test.py`](test/test.py) there.
 RamFuzz adds a new build target `ramfuzz-test`, which executes all RamFuzz tests.
 This target depends on `bin/ramfuzz`, so `bin/ramfuzz` will be rebuilt before testing if it's out of date.

 ## Contributing